 QuarterlyBidj (in Euro): The economic value of the User’s (j) bid in the auction.

-D) In the case of an auction for a Standard Capacity Product with a monthly term:
+In the case of an auction for a Standard Capacity Product with a monthly term:

 Gmonthly, k = 50%×MonthlyBidk

 Where:

 Gmonthly, k (in Euro): The part of the Financial Participation Limit that corresponds to the economic value of the User’s (k) bid in the auction.